Low-Level and NUMA-Aware Optimization for High-Performance Quantum Simulation: Introduction

 \textbf{\textit{Paper Organization.}} Section~\ref{methodology} details our system architecture and optimization methodology—including our novel data structure layout (Section~\ref{DSEnhansement}), NUMA-aware optimization strategies (Sections~\ref{sec3B} and~\ref{TA}), and various instruction-level tuning techniques (Section~\ref{secTuning}).
-Section~\ref{SecD} presents our benchmark results and analysis, covering single- and two-qubit operations, QFT, and RQC performance.
+Section~\ref{SecD} presents our benchmark results and analysis, covering the performance of single- and two-qubit gate operations, QFT, RQC, Grover, and a Shor-like periodicity estimation circuit.
 As demonstrated, integrating our newly designed data layout and these targeted optimizations yields performance gains comparable to those reported by HpQC and PAS, although not as pronounced as some of their most optimistic findings.
 Section~\ref{disc} discusses the scaling and portability of our framework.
 Finally, Section~\ref{conc} concludes with a summary of our findings and a discussion of potential directions for future research.